 Disclosure: This post includes affiliate links which help support Honey & Pine

-- Eat…whatever – There are mornings I wake up and feel so energized I whip up waffle sandwiches with fried eggs and avocado as well as a side of cinnamon apples.
+- Eat…whatever – There are mornings I wake up and feel so energized I make waffle sandwiches with fried eggs and avocado as well as a side of cinnamon apples.
 Other mornings I wake up and lazily grab a scone from a pile I made 3 days ago.
-I also stopped caring.
-The important thing is to eat a breakfast and there’s no sense in stressing over what kind of breakfast you’r eating.
+The important thing is to eat a breakfast without stressing over making it a huge meal.
 No one is giving out awards for “Best Breakfast Eater”.

 - Allow yourself to indulge – If you could reward yourself with a 5-minute indulgence in the morning, how would you do it?
 Would you watch an episode of your favorite show?
 Have an extra cup of hot coffee?
 Sneak a second glazed scone?
 Whatever it is, occasionally reward yourself with something just for you and you’ll learn to look forward to this special alone time.

 - Have a few go-to looks – My go-to look is jeans, a cotton tee, and ballet flats.
 It’s fuss-free, comfortable, and convenient while I’m working from home and dealing with dogs.
 There are mornings I feel like investing in getting styled for the day but there are plenty of other mornings where I want something hassle-free.
 On those hassle-free mornings, I have go-to looks I can put on and feel great.
 No stress.
 No pressure.